bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_tasks.md

 # Tasks
 @page token_flow_logic_tasks Tasks

 The token flow logic for activities depends on whether the multi-instance marker for the activity is set or not and whether the activity is for compensation or not.

-- @subpage token_flow_logic_multi_instance_activities "Multi-instance activities"
+- @ref token_flow_logic_multi_instance_activities "Multi-instance activities"
-- @subpage token_flow_logic_compensation_activities "Compensation activities"
+- @ref token_flow_logic_compensation_activities "Compensation activities"

 # Tasks (excluding multi-instance and compensation activities)